YifeiCH/NewsBiasDetector/README.md

 ---

 ## Overview
-This project classifies news articles based on political bias—Democratic or Republican—using two machine learning algorithms.
-We compare their performance to determine which model is more effective at detecting bias.
+This project classifies news articles based on political bias—Democratic or Republican—using two machine learning algorithms: **Logistic Regression** and **Naive Bayes**.
+We harness **scikit-learn pipelines** to streamline text preprocessing (TF-IDF vectorization) and model training.

 ### Team Members
 - **Yifei Chen**